mjstraughan/CubingHistory/docs/3x3/3x3History.md

 ## Introduction of Rubik's Cube

 In the Spring of 1974, Rubik realized that the cube is an object that could be produced and marketed.
 Before this, Rubik had been using it only as a geometric and spatial demonstration tool.
 On January 30, 1975, Rubik applied for a patent [^9].
 In 1977, Rubik partnered with Politechnika Cooperative to get the cube to market under the name "Magic Cube" [^8].
-Ideal Toy Corporation later became the distributor where it was renamed to "Rubik's Cube" [^10].

 <ImageCollage
 images={[